PlanetaryGarland/tweModel/docs/theory.md

 ### Creating a Pressure Array

-The pressures at which the model is evaluated are geneated using [`np.geomspace()`](https://numpy.org/doc/stable/reference/generated/numpy.geomspace.html).
+The pressures at which the model is evaluated are generated using [`np.geomspace()`](https://numpy.org/doc/stable/reference/generated/numpy.geomspace.html).
 The 1D array runs from p_0 to pFinal with pSteps samples, including the endpoints.
 Each of these parameters are supplied by the user in [config.ini](../config.ini).
-The pressure array is logaritmic; there are more pressure levels near the top of the atmosphere, where we have better knowledge and we're most interested in, than the bottom.
+The pressure array is logarithmic; there are more pressure levels near the top of the atmosphere, where we have better knowledge and we're most interested in, than the bottom.

 ### Interpolate Input Temperatures to Model Latitudes